IB-Integrated-Design-Project-Group-M202/competition-in-arena/README.md

 This repository contains two separate folders:

-'Final Code' contains three files: "execution.ino", "variables.h" and "functions.h", which operate coherently when uploaded to the Arduino Uno Wi-Fi Rev 2 Board.
+'Final Code' contains three files: "execution.ino", "variables.h" and "functions.h", which operate coherently during the competition in the arena.

 'Test Functions' contains many files, all of which work individually and operate to perform a specific task, described at the beginning of the file.